panoply/liquify-schema/stores/descriptions/format/global/preserveLine.md

 #### Example

-_Below is we instructed to Prettify to preserve only `1` empty line.
+_Below is we instructed to Æsthetic to preserve only `1` empty line.
 Notice how before formatting the code has several empty newlines but after formatting only a single line is retained_.

 ```html